ackermannQ/kodereview/content/blog/strategy-pattern/index.md

 ```

 ## To conclude - The key takeaways
-As you could see from this example, a bad implementation would have force a developer to duplicate code and make future evolutions of the software very difficult.
+As you could see from this example, a bad implementation would have forced a developer to duplicate code and make future evolutions of the software very difficult.
 By encapsulating the behaviour in a family of algorithms, the changing part of the software could remain independent from the client, providing great flexibility !

 - Identify the logic that should be separated from your clients
 - Defines a family of algorithms, encapsulate each one, and make them interchangeable
-- You probably noticed the use of the word "_behaviour_" all along the article, that because the strategy pattern belongs to the __behavioral__ category of patterns
+- You probably noticed the use of the word "_behaviour_" all along the article, that's because the strategy pattern is a __behavioral__ pattern
-- When you have different algorithms or method for the same task, it would be a good idea to implement a strategy pattern
+- When you have different algorithms or methods for the same task, it would be small hint to implement a strategy pattern
-- You program can decide the implementation to use at runtime
+- Your program can decide the implementation to use at the runtime
 - [This link](https://www.youtube.com/watch?v=v9ejT8FO-7I) could show you a use of this pattern with Ducks ([yeah, ducks!](https://upload.wikimedia.org/wikipedia/commons/b/b1/Male_mallard_standing.jpg))
 #### Any remarks ?